hothanhxuan/hothanhxuan/README.md

 My career has been about connecting these three dimensions to help organisations operate more effectively:

-• identifies inefficient workflows
+• identify inefficient workflows and bottlenecks
-• creates structure and standardisation
+• create structure, standardisation and scalable processes
-• improves collaboration between teams
+• improve collaboration across teams and stakeholders
-• uses systems and analytics to support better decisions
+• use systems and analytics to support better decisions

 ---